 1. How far have you come over the past 12 months?

-When we’re hustling after goals, we can spend too much time thinking about where we still have to go.
+When we’re hustling after goals and checking items off our to-do lists, we can spend too much time thinking about where we still have to go.
 As a result, we overlook and undervalue the distance we’ve already traveled.

 So take a few minutes to appreciate the progress you’ve made.

-2. Secondly, get a sense for how you feel about your current trajectory.
+2. Get a sense of how you feel about your current trajectory

 If you were to change nothing, would you be happy with where you’d end up in 12 months time?